JanusJaguar/JJs-Community-Mod/README.md

 ## The Objective of this Community Mod;

 1. Share my work on the 100th tutorial with you
-2. For YOU to use as a foundation pointto which own modding creations
+2. For YOU to use as a foundation point, from which your own modding creations can sprout 🌱
 3. A small shortcut for some minor QOL updates
 4. Maybe creating this Mod & Tutorial will introduce more into:
    - Modding Command & Conquer
    - My YouTube Tutorials, Tutorial Suggestion/ideas & Discord

-Thank you.
+If you would like to contribute, or donate anything to the Mod - by all means, Contact me.
+Any ideas, Thank You and please Contact me.

 ### Update History
 ~~Alpha Release~~

 ***Initial Release***

+**Most of these will strictly apply to Boss & Admiral Z** **Later Updates will effect other factions**

 1. Skirmish
    - More Skirmish Color Choices
    - More Starting Money Choices